marti184/AgilentPython/README.md

 # AgilentPython
-Library for remote control of Agilent 33250A and data upload
+Wrapper for pyvisa library for remote control of Agilent 33250A and data upload